Sentient07/HeadHunter--T/README.md

 This repository contains implementation of HeadHunter-T proposed in our CVPR 2021 paper, `Tracking Pedestrian Heads in Dense Crowd`.

+## Dataset :

+The proposed CroHD dataset can be downloaded from [here](https://dev.motchallenge.net/data/Head_Tracking_21/).
+Please note that tracking ground truth are available only for training set.
+Test set annotation are upheld for fair evaluation.
+Please feel free to submit your method's result on the MOTChallenge server directly.

 ## Setup Instructions:

 In order to execute this codebase the following requirements need to be satisfied.